-Crazy as it sounds, canned pie fillings aren’t just for making pies.
+Crazy as it sounds, recipes with canned pie fillings aren't just for making pies.
 While it does make pie making easier (your pie skills will practically rival those of Keri Russel in the movie, Waitress), pie fillings are very versatile and can transform the flavor of a cake or pudding in a snap!

 1. Best Pumpkin Pie Dip